-What is Gold ETF?
+What are Gold ETFs?

 Investors can also take bearish positions on the metal by shorting these ETFs.